levovit/StarNaviTestTask/Readme.md

 ### Ready bot
 If you don't want to create telegram bot you could just test mine:
 [@starnavi_levovit_bot](https://t.me/starnavi_levovit_bot)

+## Technologies Used

+This project utilizes the following technologies:

+- **Python**: Main programming language used for writing the application logic.
+- **FastAPI**: Modern, high-performance web framework for building API, used for building the web application.
+- **Docker**: Containerization platform used to build, package, and distribute the application.
+- **Docker Compose**: Tool for defining and running multi-container Docker applications, used to manage the services and their dependencies.
+- **Uvicorn**: ASGI server used to serve the FastAPI application.
+- **SQLAlchemy**: Object-relational mapping (ORM) library used for database operations within the Flask application.
+- **PostgreSQL**: Relational database management system used for storing the application data.
+- **SQLite**: Lightweight database engine used for testing.
+- **Alembic**: Database migration tool used to manage schema changes for the SQLAlchemy ORM.
+- **pytest**: Testing framework used for writing and running tests for the application.
+- **PyTelegramBotAPI**: Python library used to interact with the Telegram Bot API and manage the Telegram bot functionality.
+- **Git**: Version control system used for tracking changes in the project's source code.
+- **NGINX**: Web server and reverse proxy server for serving the static files and forwarding requests to the FastAPI application.
+- **Google Cloud**: Cloud computing platform used for deploying and hosting the application.

 ## Acknowledgments
 * Thank the StarNavi company for this chance.
 It was fun to create this project